 Anything without a current, meaningful purpose in your life is clutter by definition.
 Anyone can throw out trash, but it takes a keen eye and serious contemplation to identify the real clutter in your home.

-The important thing to remember when taking on a challenge such as decluttering your home is don’t despair: order can be created from chaos.
+The important thing to remember when taking on a challenge such as decluttering your home is don’t despair: order can be created from chaos (and scheduling your first MakeSpace pickup is a great start).
 Truly decluttering your home will take longer than just a couple of days of spring cleaning, but with determination and the right guidance, you will be able to finally declutter your home — permanently.

 Jennifer Ferrari is the owner of The Chaos Boss Organization Solutions.
 Through her work as a professional organizer and organizational strategies blogger, she helps clients consolidate, organize, and simplify in order to optimize their lives.